Hardman Earle: Early life

 Earle was born on 11 July 1792.
 He was the fourth son of the slave trader, Thomas Earle.
 He was named after Sir John Hardman, an MP, slaver and owner of Allerton Hall.
-Earle attended Charterhouse School, then located in Charter House Square, London.
+Earle attended Charterhouse School, then located in Charterhouse Square, London.

-Slavery
+Cotton trading and slavery

-Hardman Earle was a plantation and slave owner in what is now modern-day Guyana.
-His family were steeped in the slave trade, his father, Thomas Earle, grandfather William Earle and great grandfather John Earle were all slave traders.
+In 1812, Earle became a partner in a Liverpool trading business, Salisbury Turner & Earle, where he was responsible for all cotton trading.
+He owned plantations and slaves in what is now Guyana.
+His family were steeped in the slave trade, his father, Thomas Earle, grandfather William Earle and great grandfather John Earle all having been slave traders.
 In 1833, slave ownership was abolished in the British colonies and with the Slave Compensation Act 1837, the British Government compensated the owners who were forced to free enslaved people.
 Hardman Earle was awarded £19,000, around £2.5m in 2020 money, in compensation; the former captives were not awarded anything.
-He had compensation for freeing enslaved people on the following plantations: Lynch's Estate, Blizards, Bodkin's (St Paul), Thibou's Estate, Gunthorpe's (St Georges) and Manning's Estate.
+He received compensation for freeing enslaved people on the following plantations: Lynch's Estate, Blizards, Bodkin's (St Paul), Thibou's Estate, Gunthorpe's (St Georges) and Manning's Estate.

+Salisbury Turner & Earle was a founder member of the Liverpool Cotton Brokers' Association, now the International Cotton Association, and Earle served as president in 1849.